wmo-im/wis2box/docs/source/community/troubleshooting.rst

 Topic Hierarchy validation error: No plugins for ... in data mappings
 ---------------------------------------------------------------------

-A file arrived a folder for which no matching dataset was defined in ``data-mappings.yml``.
+A file arrived a folder for which no matching dataset was defined in the data mappings.

 For dataset ``foo.bar``, store your file in the path ``/foo/bar/``.

-This requires either updating ``data-mappings.yml`` or changing the target folder under which the file is received.
+This requires either updating the data mappings in your discovery metadata or changing the target folder under which the file is received.

 ERROR - Failed to publish, wsi: ..., tsi: XXXXX
 -----------------------------------------------